mir-dataset-loaders/mirdata/docs/source/contributing.rst

 ::

     pytest tests/test_ikala.py

 Finally, there is one local test you should run, which we can't easily run in our testing environment.

 ::

-pytest -s tests/test_full_dataset.py --local --dataset my_dataset
+    pytest -s tests/test_full_dataset.py --local --dataset dataset

-Where `my_dataset` is the name of the module of the dataset you added.
-The `-s` tells pytest not to skip print statments, which is useful here for seeing the download progress bar when testing the download function.
+Where ``dataset`` is the name of the module of the dataset you added.
+The ``-s`` tells pytest not to skip print statments, which is useful here for seeing the download progress bar when testing the download function.

 This tests that your dataset downloads, validates, and loads properly for every track.
-This test takes a long time for some datasets :( but it's important.
+This test takes a long time for some datasets, but it's important to ensure the integrity of the library.

 We've added one extra convenience flag for this test, for getting the tests running when the download is very slow:

 ::

     pytest -s tests/test_full_dataset.py --local --dataset my_dataset --skip-download

 which will skip the downloading step.
 Note that this is just for convenience during debugging - the tests should eventually all pass without this flag.

-Test file example
-^^^^^^^^^^^^^^^^^

 .. _submit_loader: